Generic name: acetaminophen and tramadol [ a-SEET-a-MIN-o-fen-and-TRAM-a-dol ]

 What other drugs will affect acetaminophen and tramadol?

 This list is not complete.
-Other drugs may interact with acetaminophen and tramadol, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Many drugs may affect acetaminophen and tramadol, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.

 Related treatment guides

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.